Our healthy baked chicken tenders (no breading) are the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!

 Chicken Tenderloins in Oven substitutions and additions

-- Dairy-Free - use oil in place of the butter
+- Dairy-Free - use extra virgin oil or avocado oil in place of the butter

 How to make Baked Chicken Tenderloins